Vanilagy/Marbleland/docs/api.md

 assuming | `'none' \| 'gold' \| 'platinumquest'` | *Defaults to `'platinumquest'`.* If present, specifies the set of default assets to exclude from the archive.
 For example, if set to `'gold'`, all MBG default assets won't be included with the .zip.

 ### `GET` /api/pack/{pack-id}/image
-Get the image thumbnail of the given pack.
+Get the image thumbnail of a given pack.

 **Query parameters:**